chauhdry5/ModelViewPresenter/README.md

 # Projects
-Projects to share the solution for common programming problems
+Projects to share the solutions for common programming problems